KalonteJT/COP-4331-Group-14/DESIGN.md

       - Validation: I can see how many others are in my queue

    5. As a USER I want to be able to chat with people who have joined the queue that I'm in
-      - Validation: So I can communicate easily with everyone in the queue
+      - Validation: I can communicate with everyone in the queue

+**Backend**
+   1. As a USER I want to be able to

 Requirements / Tasks